ceph/ceph/doc/start/quick-ceph-deploy.rst

 `Running Ceph with Upstart`_.
 To operate the cluster daemons with CentOS, Red Hat, Fedora, and SLES distributions, see `Running Ceph with sysvinit`_.

+To learn more about peering and cluster health, see `Monitoring a Cluster`_.
+To learn more about Ceph OSD Daemon and placement group health, see `Monitoring OSDs and PGs`_.

 Once you deploy a Ceph cluster, you can try out some of the administration functionality, the ``rados`` object store command line, and then proceed to Quick Start guides for Ceph Block Device, Ceph Filesystem, and the Ceph Object